Professional Reviews

 CyberGhost VPN Plans & Pricing

-The provider also allows 7 simultaneous connections, which is on par with the industry average of 5–7 connections — if you need more connections, I’d go with Private Internet Access, as it allows 10 connections and is just as affordable as CyberGhost VPN.
+The provider also allows 7 simultaneous connections, which is below the industry average — if you need more connections, I’d go with Private Internet Access, as it allows unlimited connections and is just as affordable as CyberGhost VPN.

-CyberGhost VPN accepts credit cards (Visa, Mastercard, and Discover), PayPal, and Bitcoin.
+CyberGhost VPN accepts credit cards (Visa, American Express, Mastercard, and Discover), PayPal, Amazon Pay, Google Pay, Apple Play, and Bitcoin.

-Its annual plans include a very generous 45-day money-back guarantee (most competitors, including ExpressVPN, Private Internet Access, VyprVPN, and IPVanish only have a 30-day money-back guarantee).
+Its long-term plans include a very generous 45-day money-back guarantee (most competitors, including ExpressVPN and Private Internet Access, only have a 30-day money-back guarantee).
 The 1-month plan comes with a 14-day money-back guarantee.

 Overall, CyberGhost VPN is reasonably priced, with the 2-year plan offering the best value.
 The service has flexible payment plans and a 45-day money-back guarantee on its long-term plans.